How to Grow Blueberries

 Sigh.
 Reality's a B, ain't it?

 So if you want to eat the blueberries yourself, you'll have to secure the perimeter!
-If your yard is fenced, and if the fence is continuous wood slats (not alternating), and if you put blocks or rocks on the ground to fill the space between the soil and the fence, or if you staple a wire mesh along the bottom, you might keep out the rabbits (but not the chipmunks).
-I did staple a wire mesh with approximately 1 inch openings - but the chipmunks could glide through the mesh as if it wasn't even there!
+If your yard is fenced, and if the fence is continuous wood slats (not alternating), and if you put blocks or rocks on the ground to fill the space between the soil and the fence, you can keep out the rabbits (but not the chipmunks).
+For the chipmucks, you could try to staple a wire mesh along the bottom.
+I tried a mesh with approximately 1 inch openings - but the chipmunks could glide through the mesh as if it wasn't even there!

 Then there's the aerial squadron.
 Can't stop that with a fence.